evapatel123/MuGen-/README.md

 # ⚡ MuGen V2: Image to Music Matrix ⚡

-MuGen V2 is a cyberpunk-themed web application built with Gradio that transforms visual spectrums (images) into sonic waveforms (music).
+MuGen V2 is a cyberpunk-themed web application built with Gradio that transforms images into music.
 The system utilizes image captioning networks, LLM prompt engineering, and bleeding-edge audio generation APIs to compose soundtrack matrices tailored to the mood of an image.

 ## 🔮 Core Features
 * **Visual Spectrography:** Image processing using the Kosmos-2 visual language model.